paulkrwebs/BuildUp/README.md

 # BuildUp

-**NOTE: This Documentation is not complete and the examples have not been compiled yet**
+**NOTE: This Documentation is not complete needs to be re-written so its not EPiServer specific**

 Build up is a view model building framwork.
 It's main aim is to facilitate the modular, decoupled, build up of view models to promote DRY and SOLID practices.